longhornbuckle/linalg/README.md

   - C++20
   - No use of multi-dimensional index operator\[\](...).
 Use operator()(...).
   - No use of concepts.
 Out-of-class member function definitions with concepts unsupported until clang-16.
-  - No use execution policies.
+  - No use of execution policies.
   - No use of -stdc++.
 Results in linker error.

 NOTE: If reviewing tests, detail::access( ... ) is used to obscure use of operator\(\)( ... ) or operator\[\]( ... ) depending on build environment.
 The appropriate index operator should be available for tested configurations.